Graduate Certificate in Theological Education [GCTE]

 - apply peer, student and literature-based insights to building expertise in one or more areas of theological education practice.

-Every course of study for the Graduate Certificate in Theological Education must consist of 45 points.
+Every course of study for the Graduate Certificate in Theological Education must consist of 72 points, either

 Units available for this award:

 Candidates who teach at one of the University of Divinity colleges will enrol in DE8030L and DE8031L in the first semester of their studies.
 All other candidates should enrol in DE8029L.
 Both cohorts should enrol in DE8032L in semester 2 of the first year.